Introduction

 White Rice

-White rice usually appears bright white because the milling process removes the bran and the outer layer, making the rice grains cleaner and giving them a higher shine.
+White rice typically presents a bright white appearance because the milling process removes the husk and bran layers, making the rice grain cleaner and giving it a higher level of brightness.

 Rice made from white rice is soft and delicate, easy to digest, and has a mild, slightly sweet taste that suits most people’s preferences.